Working Holiday Japan Visa: How To Get It?

 woman cycling at Mt.
 Fuji

-What is a Working Holiday Japan Visa?
+What is a Working Holiday Program in Japan?

 1 year with no extension